yasuhito/orgbox/README.md

 Installation
 ============

-The recommended way to install orgbox is via MELPA or el-get.
+The recommended way to install orgbox is via MELPA.

 ### MELPA